 University of Edinburgh Scholarships

 Several highly competitive scholarships are offered by the University for the Masters.

 SGPE Fee Discounts

-The University of Edinburgh offers fee discounts of up to 75% to students with a very strong academic background applying for one of the SGPE MSc programmes.
+The University of Edinburgh offers a limited number of fee discounts of up to 50% to students with a very strong academic background applying for one of the SGPE MSc programmes.
 There is no separate application process for this discount, which is offered to outstanding applicants.

 Economics and Social Research Council

-The SGPE is the only Economics research training pathway for the ESRC studentships in Scotland.
-This studentship is suitable only for students who are planning to progress on to a PhD immediately after completing their MSc.
-Please note that the deadline for this Scholarship for 2016-17 has now passed.
+The SGPE is an Economics research training pathway for the ESRC studentships in Scotland.
+This studentship is suitable only for students who are planning to progress on to a PhD immediately after completing their MSc (known as the "1+3" award).

 World Bank Graduate Scholarship Programme